microsoft/Unicoder/README.md

 ## Unicoder for understanding tasks
 We share a 12-layers model which is pre-trained with 100 languages.

-This code can reproduce the experiments on 9 understanding XGLUE tasks, include: NER, POS Tagging (POS),
+This code can reproduce the experiments on 9 understanding XGLUE tasks: NER, POS Tagging (POS),
 News Classification (NC),
 MLQA,